-Futures method Description and subtypes Application domain Time horizon Examples in this Exploratory scenarios.
-Trajectories of change in system components from the present to contrasting, alternative futures based on Long-term projections quantified with models Climate system, land system and other components of the environment (e.g., biodiversity, ecosystem functioning, water resources and quality), for example the SSPs 10-100 years 2.3, 2.6.2, 5.2.3, 6.1.4, 6.4.4, 7.2 plausible and internally consistent assumptions about the underlying drivers of change Business-as-usual scenarios (including 'outlooks') A continuation into the future of current trends in key drivers to explore the consequences of these in the near-term 5-10 years, 20-30 years for outlooks 1.2.1, 2.6.2, 5.3.4, 6.1.4 Policy & planning scenarios (including business planning) Ex Ante analysis of the consequences of alternative policies or decisions based on known policy options or already implemented policy and planning measures 5-30 years 2.6.3, 5.5.2, 5.6.2, 6.4.4 Stylised scenarios (with single and multiple options) Afforestation/reforestation areas, bioenergy areas, protected areas for conservation, consumption patterns (e.g., diets, food waste) 10-100 years 2.6.1, 5.5.1, 5.5.2, 5.6.1, 5.6.2, 6.4.4, 7.2 Shock scenarios (high impact single events) Food supply chain collapses, cyberattacks, pandemic diseases (humans, crops and livestock) Near-term events (up to 10 years) leading to long-term impacts (10-100 years) 5.8.1 Conditional probabilistic futures ascribe probabilities to uncertain drivers that are conditional on scenario assumptions Where some knowledge is known about driver uncertainties, for example, population, economic growth, land use change 10-100 years 1.2 Normative scenarios.
-Desired futures or outcomes that are aspirational and how to achieve them Visions, goal- seeking or target- seeking scenarios Environmental quality, societal development, human well-being, the Representative Concentration Pathways (RCPs,) 1.5 °C scenarios 5-10 years to 10-100 years 2.6.2, 6.4.4, 7.2, 5.5.2
+Futures method Description and Application domain Time Examples in subtypes horizon this assessment Exploratory scenarios.
+Trajectories of change in system components from the present to contrasting, alternative futures based on Long-term projections quantified with models Climate system, land system and other components of the environment (e.g., biodiversity, ecosystem functioning, water resources and quality), for example the SSPs 10-100 years 2.4, 2.7.2, 5.2.3, 6.2.4, 6.5.4, 7.3 plausible and internally consistent assumptions about the underlying drivers of change Business-as-usual scenarios (including 'outlooks') A continuation into the future of current trends in key drivers to explore the consequences of these in the near-term 5-10 years, 20-30 years for outlooks 1.3.1, 2.7.2, 5.3.4, 6.2.4 Policy & planning scenarios (including business planning) Ex Ante analysis of the consequences of alternative policies or decisions based on known policy options or already implemented policy and planning measures 5-30 years 2.7.3, 5.5.2, 5.6.2, 6.5.4 Stylised scenarios (with single and multiple options) Afforestation/reforestation areas, bioenergy areas, protected areas for conservation, consumption patterns (e.g., diets, food waste) 10-100 years 2.7.1, 5.5.1, 5.5.2, 5.6.1, 5.6.2, 6.5.4, 7.3 Shock scenarios (high impact single events) Food supply chain collapses, cyberattacks, pandemic diseases (humans, crops and livestock) Near-term events (up to 10 years) leading to long-term impacts (10-100 years) 5.8.1 Conditional probabilistic futures ascribe probabilities to uncertain drivers that are conditional on scenario assumptions Where some knowledge is known about driver uncertainties, for example, population, economic growth, land use change 10-100 years 1.3

+Normative scenarios.
+Desired futures or outcomes that are as pirational and how to achieve them seeking or target- Environmental quality, societal development, human well-being, the Representative Concentration Pathways (RCPs,) 1.5 °C scenarios 2.7.2, 6.5.4, 7.3, 5.5.2 Pathways as alternative sets of choices, actions or behaviours that lead to a future vision (goal or target) Socio-economic systems, governance and policy actions 5-10 years to 10-100 years 5.5.2, 6.5.4, 7.3